chris-ryan/node-ssr-tutorial/README.md

 ## 1. The restricted list ##

 Much like we did for page 2.
-We're going to use a url query to change what information get stored on our index page.
+We're going to use a url query to change what information gets stored on our index page.
 In this instance, we're going to use ?page= to pass in a page number that will tell us which section of the array to display on the index page.
 (10 jobs per page)

 eg: ``` http://localhost:3000/?page=2 ``` should display the second page, ie list items 11 - 20.

-Currently, when the index page is requested from our server, the logic is handled by the showAll controller function which passes a data object to the pug template containing a list of jobs:
+Currently, when the index page is requested from our server, the logic is handled by the showAll controller function which passes a list of jobs to the pug template:

 ```js
 const showAll = (jobs, url) => {